 A member of the Council may ask the Leader or appropriate Cabinet Member or the Chairman of a Committee any question without notice upon an item of the report of the Cabinet or by a Committee when that item is being received or under consideration (including debate) by the Council.
-The Leader, Cabinet Member or Chairman of a Committee may, if they consider it appropriate, chose to answer any such question during a meeting (including during the debate) and where this takes place, the Leader, Cabinet Member or Chairman of a Committee shall be entitled to speak again notwithstanding the provisions at rule 15.6.
+The Leader, Cabinet Member or Chairman of a Committee may, if they consider it appropriate, chose to answer any such question during a meeting (including during the debate) and where this takes place, the Leader, Cabinet Member or Chairman of a Committee may are provisions at rule 15.6.